Skip to Content

 • Connection requests: The recommended weekly limit is 150-250 requests without notes.
 With notes, it's 10 per month, and the note length is capped at 200 characters.

-• Visits & Messages: The limits remain the same as for new users (approx. 100 visits and 120 messages per day).
+• Visits & messages: The limits remain the same as for new users (approx. 100 visits and 120 messages per day).

 • Network connections: The limit remains the same at 30,000 connections.